-Emergency Any event in the state which requires state and local resources to save lives and protect property, provide for public health and safety, or to avert or lessen the threat of the event.
-Disaster Any event in the state which causes damage of sufficient severity and magnitude to warrant National or international disaster assistance to supplement the efforts and available resources of States and local governments in alleviating the damage, loss, hardship, or suffering caused by the event.
+Emergency A situation generated by the real or imminent occurrence of an event, which requires state and local resources to save lives and protect property, provide for public health and safety, or to avert or lessen the threat or event.
+Disaster A serious disruption of the functioning of a community or a society involving widespread human, material, economic, or environmental losses and impacts, and exceeding the ability of the affected community or society to cope, using its own resources.
+(UNISDR, 2009).
 Hazard Contingency Plan A plan prepared by a Lead Response Agency responsible to facilitate the effective response and management of that particular hazard by all agencies.
 Lead Response Agency An agency that has primary responsibility for the management of the disaster and emergency.
 Support Response Agency An agency that supplements the lead response agency in its roles and responsibilities.
 The support response agency may carry out specific specialized tasks for the lead response agency, however, the lead response agency still holds the accountability for what is needed to be done.
-Disaster Assistance Emergency Fund (DAEF) A US/FSM joint fund established as a provision under the Compact of Free Association.
+Disaster Assistance A US/FSM joint fund established as a provision under the Compact of Emergency Fund (DAEF) Free Association.
 Each year, USG contributes \$200,000 and FSM government matches the contribution.
 The fund is reserved for emergency situations.
 The fund may be accessed to account for all response related expenditures for an FSM nationally declared State of Emergency.
 Once State of Emergency is declared, the FSM President approves withdrawals from the DAEF up to \$50,000.
 For withdrawals greater than \$50,000 or more than \$100,000 in one calendar year, the US Chief of Mission must concur with the withdrawal.
 For all withdrawals, a report detailing how the funding was utilized and how much must be submitted to the US Chief of Mission within 90 days of withdrawal.